 You will need to take your driver license, marriage certificate and current Social Security card into a Deputy Registrar office and purchase a new license with the name change.
 Click here for Duplicate /Replacement license fees.
 The new license can be issued only after the wedding has taken place.

 You must go into a Deputy Registrar agency and present one primary OR one secondary document to obtain a duplicate license.
 If a change is required to one of the elements; full legal name, date of birth, Social Security number, legal presence or residency, you will be required to provide proof of the change.
+If you are under the age of 18, you will need a parent or guardian to co-sign.
+The co-signer will need to show a driver license or identification card as proof of their identity.

 See acceptable documents.